Sign in →

 Clinical Information

-Myoglobin is the oxygen-binding protein of striated muscle.
-Injury to skeletal or cardiac muscle results in the release of myoglobin.
-High concentrations appear very rapidly in the urine in various conditions including some metabolic diseases.
+High concentrations appear very rapidly in the urine in various conditions, including some metabolic diseases.

 Cautions

-An elevated level of myoglobin in urine does not identify the clinical disorder.
+An elevated level of urinary myoglobin alone does not identify the clinical disorder.

-Urinary myoglobin deteriorates rapidly unless stabilized immediately after collection by alkalizing with sodium carbonate.
+Urinary myoglobin concentration deteriorates rapidly unless stabilized immediately after collection by alkalinizing with sodium carbonate.
+Urine collected with any preservative other than sodium carbonate will not provide valid results.

-Urinary myoglobin does not withstand freezing even when pH is raised with sodium carbonate.
+Urinary myoglobin does not withstand freezing even when the pH is raised with sodium carbonate.

 Interpretation

-Increased excretion of urinary myoglobin is suggestive of 1 of the following disorders:
+Increased excretion of urinary myoglobin is suggestive of one of the disorders or conditions listed in Clinical Information.

 Most clinically significant elevations are elevated 2 to 10 times normal.